Geometric uncertainty relation for mixed quantum states: Abstract

 \section{Abstract}

-In this paper we equip the spaces of isospectral finite rank density operators with natural Riemannian and symplectic structures, and we derive a geometric uncertainty relation for observables acting on systems in mixed states.
-Furthermore, we give a geometric proof of the Robertson-Schr\"{o}dinger uncertainty relation, and we compare the two relations.
-It turns out that in general they are not equivalent.
-We explain why this is so and we give examples of observables for which the geometric relation provides a stronger estimate than that of Robertson and Schr\"{o}dinger, and vice versa.
+In this paper we use symplectic reduction in an Uhlmann bundle to construct a principal fiber bundle over a general space of unitarily equivalent mixed quantum states.
+The bundle, which generalizes the Hopf bundle for pure states, gives in a canonical way rise to a Riemannian metric and a symplectic structure on the base space.
+With these we derive a geometric uncertainty relation for observables acting on quantum systems in mixed states.
+We also give a geometric proof of the classical Robertson-Schr{\"o}dinger uncertainty relation, and we compare the two.
+They turn out not to be equivalent, because of the multiple dimensions of the gauge group for general mixed states.
+We give examples of observables for which the geometric relation provides a stronger estimate than that of Robertson and Schr\"{o}dinger, and vice versa.

 \keywords{uncertainty relation; mixed state; purification; symplectic reduction}